Wendy0601/Bayesian_Approximate_Inference/README.md

 # Bayesian_Approximate_Inference
+This project applies three methods to compute MAP inference and posterior inference
-This project apply the Gibbs sampling and mean field methods to compute the inference and MAP inference.
-In addition, the exact results are computed by the variable elimination method through Jupyter Notebook.
+1) the Gibbs sampling
+2) mean field methods to compute the inference and .
+3) In addition, the exact results are computed by the variable elimination method through Jupyter Notebook.
 ==============================================================================
 Code and report of ["Bayesian_Approximate_Inference"]